Implementing an anti-cancer diet and lifestyle plan

 PET scan– this is a CT scan that has the addition of a radioactive glucose tracer that is used to specifically check for cancer.
 The glucose is absorbed by the cancer and this will light up the imaging.
 The radiation exposure is 200 times that of an x-ray.

 MRI– magnetic resonance imaging uses a magnetic field and radio waves to produce an image.
 It can spot lesions and tumors but it cannot determine if it they are cancerous.
 Metastases to the bone and brain will show up better on an MRI vs other methods.
 There is no radiation exposure with MRI so it is much safer than having a CT scan but insurance may not cover an MRI when/if other options are available.
-MRI can include contrast dye to enhance the visibility of tumors, inflammation, blood supply to organs and blood vessels.
+MRI can include contrast dye to enhance the visibility of tumors, inflammation, blood supply to organs and blood vessels and this dye can be problematic to some people.

 Ultrasound imaging– uses high frequency sound waves to check for tumor size and progression.